nxp-mcuxpresso/mcuxsdk-doc/release/known_issues/known_issue_other_limitations.md

     -   Power down on application power domain.

-    -   XTAL32K less board with FRO32K support.

-    -   FRO32K notifications callback is for debug only.
-Application shall not execute long processing \(such as PRINTF\) as it is executed in ISR context.

 -   A hardfault can be encountered when using fsl\_component\_mem\_manager\_light.c memory allocator and shutting down some unused RAM banks in low power.
 It is due to a wrong reinitialization of ECC RAM banks.
 To be sure not to reproduce the issue, `gPlatformShutdownEccRamInLowPower` should be set to 0.

 -   GenFSK `Connectivity_test` application is not operational with Low Power enabled.